-- (a) Start collecting or analyzing diluent, if a full flow dilution system is used; - (b) Start collecting or analyzing raw or diluted exhaust gas, depending on the method used; - (c) Start measuring the amount of diluted exhaust gas and the required temperatures and pressures; - (d) Start recording the exhaust gas mass flow rate, if raw exhaust gas analysis is used;
+- (a) Start collecting or analyzing diluent, if a full flow dilution system is used: - (b) Start collecting or analyzing raw or diluted exhaust gas, depending on the method used: - (c) Start measuring the amount of diluted exhaust gas and the required temperatures and pressures;

-(e) Start recording the feedback data of speed and torque of the dynamometer.
+- (d) Start recording the exhaust gas mass flow rate, if raw exhaust gas analysis is used; - (e) Start recording the feedback data of speed and torque of the dynamometer.

-If raw exhaust measurement is used, the emission concentrations ((NM)HC, CO and NO_x) and the exhaust gas mass flow rate shall be measured continuously and stored with at least 2 Hz on a computer system.
+If raw exhaust measurement is used, the emission concentrations ((NM)HC, CO and NOx) and the exhaust gas mass flow rate shall be measured continuously and stored with at least 2 Hz on a computer system.
 All other data may be recorded with a sample rate of at least 1 Hz.
 For analogue analyzers the response shall be recorded, and the calibration data may be applied online or offline during the data evaluation.

-If a full flow dilution system is used, HC and NO_x shall be measured continuously in the dilution tunnel with a frequency of at least 2 Hz.
+If a full flow dilution system is used, HC and $NO_x$ shall be measured continuously in the dilution tunnel with a frequency of at least 2 Hz.
 The average concentrations shall be determined by integrating the analyzer signals over the test cycle.
 The system response time shall be no greater than 20 seconds, and shall be coordinated with CVS flow fluctuations and sampling time/test cycle offsets, if necessary.
-CO, CO_2 , and NMHC may be determined by integration of continuous measurement signals or by analyzing the concentrations in the sample bag, collected over the cycle.
-The concentrations of the gaseous pollutants in the dilution tunnel by integration or by collecting into the background bag.
+CO, $CO_2$ , and NMHC may be determined by integration of continuous measurement signals or by analyzing the concentrations in the sample bag, collected over the cycle.
+The concentrations of the gaseous pollutants in the dilution shall be determined prior to the point where the exhaust enters into the dilution tunnel by integration or by collecting into the background bag.
 All other parameters that need to be measured shall be recorded with a minimum of one measurement per second (1 Hz).